malhajar17/blueprints/experiments/llama-factory/README.md

-# Fine-Tuning a Language Model with LlamaFactory on FCS
+# Fine-Tuning a Language Model with LlamaFactory on FlexAI

 This experiment demonstrates how to fine-tune a language model using [LlamaFactory](https://github.com/hiyouga/LLaMA-Factory) on **FlexAI**.
 We'll use the `Llama-3-1B` model and the `identity` and `alpaca-en-demo` [LlamaFactory datasets](https://github.com/hiyouga/LLaMA-Factory/tree/main/data) as an example, but you can adapt this guide for other models and datasets.

 As you'll see below, you only need to pass your LlamaFactory configuration YAML.

 > **Note**: If you haven't already connected FlexAI to GitHub, run `flexai code-registry connect` to set up a code registry connection.
-This allows FCS to pull repositories directly using the `-u` flag in training commands.
+This allows FlexAI to pull repositories directly using the `-u` flag in training commands.

 ## Create Secrets

 To be authenticated into your HuggingFace account within your code, you will use your _HuggingFace Token_.

-Use the [`flexai secret create` command](https://docs.flex.ai/commands/secret) to store your _HuggingFace Token_ as a secret.
+Use the [`flexai secret create` command](https://docs.flex.ai/cli/commands/secret/) to store your _HuggingFace Token_ as a secret.
 Replace `<HF_AUTH_TOKEN_SECRET_NAME>` with your desired name for the secret:

 ```bash
 flexai secret create <HF_AUTH_TOKEN_SECRET_NAME>